LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

 The tool will then ask you which column contains postcodes.
 If you have data like the previous example there will be one option called 'Postcode'.

-You can ignore the additional drop-down asking for a count column.
+You can ignore the additional optional section asking for a count column.
 This is used for data that has counts of members per postcode.

 Select to convert the data.

 #### More security notes

-You may be worried that full postcodes are sent off online.
+You may be worried that full postcodes are transmitted online.
 They aren't, but it's a sensible concern.
 Although it's rare, a full postcode can relate to an individual, or at least a small number of people.
 The tool does send data online, to work out what the corresponding areas are, but uses the [postcode sectors](https://ideal-postcodes.co.uk/guides/uk-postcode-format#sector).

 Imagining this as a discussion between the web browser (your PC) and a database server (online), it would be like this:

 > **Your PC:** Hello, I have a postcode I want more details about, what can you tell me about the postcode sector 'BA1 1'?
 >
-> **Online:** Well, postcode sector 'BA1 1' has 353 postcodes in it, here they are, with all the statistical area codes.
+> **Online:** Well, postcode sector 'BA1 1' has 353 postcodes in it, here they are, with all the census area codes.
 >
 > **Your PC:** Thank you.
-That's more than I need, but I can look through those and find the right postcode.
+That's more than I need, but I can look through those and find the right match.

-The tool looks up details of postcodes without communicating the full postcode online.
-Regardless of this, all data communication is securely encrypted, to a server within the UK, and the postcode sector requests are not saved.
+The tool looks up details of postcodes without communicating the full postcode.
+Regardless of this, all data communication is securely encrypted, to a server held in the UK, and no data is saved from those requests.

-An alternative option would be for the tool to download ALL postcode/area combinations.
-That would be possible, but there are about 2.5 million postcodes, and it would be a lot of data.
+An alternative option would be for the tool to download ALL postcode and census area combinations.
+That would be possible, but there are over 2.5 million postcodes, and it would be a lot of data.
 If services are keen on this it could be trialled.

 ### Generate the data